Alex0Blackwell/qr-code-extension/README.md

 To use the extension without editing it, download the Chrome extension [here](https://chrome.google.com/webstore/detail/qr-code-generator/enjcphliddmdkmgolkmkkkdnldidhgml?hl=en-GB&authuser=0).

+To use the extension on Firefox, the extension must be added manually as shown below.

 ### Edit the Code

-To edit this code and customize it yourself, the latest build on Chrome can be downloaded from [releases](https://github.com/Alex0Blackwell/qr-code-extension/releases "Go to releases").
+To edit this code and customize it yourself on Chrome, the latest build on can be downloaded from [releases](https://github.com/Alex0Blackwell/qr-code-extension/releases "Go to releases").

-Here the file can be unzipped and added to chrome by:
+Here the file can be unzipped and added to **Chrome** by:

     Chrome: Extensions > Load unpacked > "load unzipped folder"

+Alternatively, the file can be unzipped and added to **Firefox** by following the steps below:

+1. Visit `about:debugging`
+2. Press "This Firefox"
+3. Select "Load Temporary Add-on..."
+4. Navigate to the unzipped release file

 Now the QR-Code Converter will run the downloaded version and it may be edited.

 ## Limitations
 - QR-Codes can only represent text.
 - The amount of text that can be represented by a QR-Code is limited by the size of the QR-Code itself *(1056 characters in this case)*.
+- [ ] Extension not currently available as a Firefox Add-on

 ## License
 Licensed under the [GNU General Public License v3.0](LICENSE).